movq/openbsd/gnu/llvm/llvm/docs/GlobalISel/GenericOpcode.rst

 G_BITCAST
 ^^^^^^^^^

 Reinterpret a value as a new type.
-This is usually done without changing any bits but this is not always the case due a subtlety in the definition of the :ref:`LLVM-IR Bitcast Instruction <i_bitcast>`.
-It is allowed to bitcast between pointers with the same size, but different address spaces.
+This is usually done without changing any bits but this is not always the case due a sublety in the definition of the :ref:`LLVM-IR Bitcast Instruction <i_bitcast>`.

 .. code-block:: none